jaimebv/EDF-Port-FreeRTOS/README.md

 #endif
 ```

-*📑 Note: You can add this code rigth before the declaration of the delayed task lists `PRIVILEGED_DATA static List_t xDelayedTaskList1;`*
+*📑 Note: You can add this code right before the declaration of the delayed task lists `PRIVILEGED_DATA static List_t xDelayedTaskList1;`*

 2. **Initialize the new Ready List**
-Then, modify the `prvInitialiseTaskLists()` method, that initialize all the task lists at the creation of the first task.
+Then, modify the `prvInitialiseTaskLists()` method, which initializes all the task lists at the creation of the first task.
 Here we must add the initialization of `xReadyTasksListEDF`

 ```c